-Students who wish to apply for a parking permit must follow these procedures:
+Students who wish to park on school grounds must follow these procedures:

-- Report to the main office and request a Student Parking Permit Application. - 2.
+- 1. Report to the main office and request a Student Parking Permit Application. - 2.
 Complete the application and return a copy, attaching a copy of their driver's license and include a \$1.00 processing fee.